kgerot/kgerot.github.io/_posts/2020-12-23-Project-Euler.md

 ## Project Euler

 [Project Euler](https://projecteuler.net/about) contains (to-date) 739 math problems of varying difficulty to be solved with programming.
-It is a good challenge for those trying out new langauges or, especially with higher difficulty problems, test their mathematics problem solving skills.
+It is a good challenge for those trying out new languages or, especially with higher difficulty problems, those testing their mathematics problem-solving skills.
 Each problem has a forum with answers other people came up with that is only unlocked once you get the correct answer.
-If is easy to want to search the answers online, but actually solving the problems is much more satisfying.
+It is easy to want to search for the answers online, but solving the problems is much more satisfying.

 ## Problem 1

 Problem one asks competitors to complete the following mathematical question:

-> If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+> If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6, and 9.
 The sum of these multiples is 23.
 >
 > Find the sum of all the multiples of 3 or 5 below 1000.

 Mathematically speaking, this problem is pretty easy.

-First we'll need to find all the numbers from 3 to 1000 that are divisible by 3 and all the numbers from 5 to 1000 that are divisible from 5.
+First, we'll need to find all the numbers from 3 to 1000 that are divisible by 3 and all the numbers from 5 to 1000 that are divisible from 5.

 There are 333 terms from 1 to 1000 non-inclusive that are divisible by 3 (truncated \\(1000/3\\)).
 Their sum is
 \\[